datascIAN/datascIAN.github.io/_posts/2021-12-17-price-used-cars.md

 When used on the pandemic dataset, the model's performance declined indicating a dataset shift.

 Model retraining was employed to address the dataset shift.

+**The project can be accessed through this [link](https://github.com/datascian/Predicting-the-Price-Range-of-Used-Cars) with the codes and the full [documentation](https://github.com/datascian/Predicting-the-Price-Range-of-Used-Cars/blob/main/John%20Ian%20Castaneda%20-%20CIND%20820%20-%20Final%20Report.pdf).**